truenas/middleware/gui/freeadmin/static/lib/js/xstyle/README.md

 We could then have some HTML that starts as:

-	&lt;div class="greeting">John Doe&lt;/div>
+	<div class="greeting">John Doe</div>

 And then xstyle would convert this to:

-	&lt;div class="greeting">&lt;h1>Welcome:&lt;/h1>John Doe&lt;/div>

-(not fully implemented)
+	<div class="greeting"><h1>Welcome:</h1>John Doe</div>

 ### on - Event Handling

 The "on" definition makes it possible to register handlers directly from rules.
 This property definition does not need to be assigned to a new name.
 It utilizes sub-property names to specify the event to listen for.
 The property name should be the form of <code>on-&lt;event-name></code>.
-The value of the property should be a definition (or an expression) pointing to a function, that should be executed in response to the event.
+The value of the property should be an expression that should be executed in response to the event.
 For example, to register a <code>click</code> handler, we could write a property:

+	on-click: click-handler();

+The triggering event is also available in through the event definition:

-	on-click: click-handler;
+	on-click: click-handler(event);

 See the Data Bindings section below, as you will probably want to access sub-properties of definitions for your event handlers.

-(implemented, lightly tested)
+### get - Expressions in CSS property values

+Normally standard CSS property values are not resolved as expressions.
+However, function calls in CSS properties are evaluated if a matching definition can be found.
+However, by using `get(expression)`, you can provide an expression to be evaluated in CSS property.
+For example, if we wanted to define a color that was dependent on another property value, we could write:

+	color: get(forecast/temperature > 80 ? 'red' : 'blue');

+### set - Set the value of a definition

+The set function can be used to set the value of a particular definition.
+This is particularly useful in event handlers, where you might want to set a value in response to an action.
+For example, we could write an `click` handler for a button to turn a flag on:

+	button {
+		on-click: set(enable-editing, true);
+	}

+### toggle - Toggle a value

+The `toggle` function works similar to get, but is a convience function for toggling.
+We could toggle a flag like:

+	on-click: toggle(enable-editing);

 ### margin, padding, border, etc. - Nested Definitions